gmdsi/GMDSI_notebooks/docs/intro/intro_to_regression.md

 The two plots below illustrate this.
 Both plots illustrate how model error changes with the number of adjustable parameters.
 The blue line plots error in regard to historical data.
 The red line plots error in regard to the prediction.

 "**Data error** decreases with increasing number of parameters.
 However, **prediction error** increases after the ideal number of parameters is surpassed.
 This is deemed **overfitting**.
 More parameters mean the model has more flexibility to fit the measured data.
 But the measured data has noise!
 Effectively, after a certain point, we are just improving the fit by making our model very good at simulating "noise".
+When modeling in the real-world, we employ _regularization_ to avoid this.
+(Demonstrated for groundwater modelling contexts in subsequent tutorials.)

 **Prediction error** is minimized when we have the "correct" number of parameters (in this case, two).
 Using less parameters results in a worse fit with measured data, as well as greater prediction error.
 This is deemed **underfitting**.
 In this case the model does not have sufficient freedom to replicate true behaviour.
+In practice __this is the case for all groundwater models__.
+No model has as many parameters (i.e. level of detail) as the rel world.
+(That's why we are modelling in the first place...).

 Using too-few parameters in a model "hard wires" in the model's inability to represent system behaviour.
 Using too many does not.
 In practice, when simulating groundwater systems, our models will never have more parameters than exist in reality.
 Thus, we will always be below the "true" optimal number of parameters.
 Overfitting in this case becomes a matter of having more adjustable parameters than measured data.
 During subsequent tutorials we will explore how to handle this in practice.